valkey-io/valkey-doc/docs/data-types/streams.md

 ## Automatic claiming

-The `XAUTOCLAIM` command, added in Redis 6.2, implements the claiming process that we've described above.
+The `XAUTOCLAIM` command, added in Redis OSS 6.2, implements the claiming process that we've described above.
 `XPENDING` and `XCLAIM` provide the basic building blocks for different types of recovery mechanisms.
-This command optimizes the generic process by having Redis manage it and offers a simple solution for most recovery needs.
+This command optimizes the generic process by having Valkey manage it and offers a simple solution for most recovery needs.

 `XAUTOCLAIM` identifies idle pending messages and transfers ownership of them to a consumer.
 The command's signature looks like this: